 7. Lydia Green Of Mulberry Glen

-It is about a fantasy world called the Valley Lands, a young girl named Lydia Green.
+This is about a fantasy world called the Valley Lands and a young girl named Lydia Green.
 There is a mysterious force in this world known as the darkness, which has taken up residence in the dark forest of Tenebrae.
-This dark force starts to creep into Lydia’s head and take over her thoughts.
+This dark force starts to creep into Lydia’s head, taking over her thoughts.

-So she has to go on a mission to stop it, and some of her family members are in intense trouble because of it.
-There’s a lot of Latin in this book which is the language of the fairies.
-If you like enchanted libraries or themes of light against darkness and found family, then you will love this book.
-As a fan of Keeper of the Lost Cities, you must read it.
+So she has to go on a mission to stop it, and some of her family members are in intense trouble.
+There’s a lot of Latin in this book, which is the language of the fairies.
+If you like enchanted libraries or themes of light against darkness and found family, you will love this book.
+As a Keeper of the Lost Cities fan, you must read it.

 Author: Millie Florence